 Located in the heart of San Francisco’s bustling financial district, this posh property is more than just a high-end business hotel.
 Occupying the top eleven floors of the city’s third-tallest building, the Loews Regency San Francisco provides incomparable sweeping views that stretch from the Golden Gate Bridge to the Bay Bridge.
 The hotel caters to a sophisticated traveler clientele, whether it’s those who like to call it home while on business, or visitors who prefer a luxurious and comfortable resting place while touring “The City by the Bay.”

-As the flagship of Red Lion Hotels’ chain makeover, Red Lion Hotel on Fifth Avenue in Seattle is undergoing a major overhaul.
-Starting with the common areas, they’ve upped the ante in terms of décor, with vibrant, contemporary colors, new furniture and modern art in what was once a Red Lion Inn.
+Motif Seattle went through a three-year, multi-million dollar renovation.
+Starting with the common areas, it’s upped the ante in terms of décor, with vibrant, contemporary colors, new furniture and modern art in what was once a Red Lion Inn.
 The new restaurant, Frolik Kitchen + Cocktails, sports a gorgeous interior and inviting outdoor patio (weather permitting, that is).
 There is a fitness room, as well as plans to add a spa.

 on April 11th, 2013Print This Post

 All too often, the difference between the fantasy of traveling with children (wee ones skipping along in wonder against a majestic European backdrop) and the reality (jet-lagged children who won’t leave the hotel) can be vast.
 Thanks to The Little Bookroom Guide to Paris with Children, you don’t have to wait until your kids are in college to visit Paris.

 Paris with Children guides you through visiting Paris’ most important sights in a child-friendly way.
 Organized around places to play, eat, shop and stay, the book allows you to plan your day around activities that both you and your children will love.